dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 _B<sub>1</sub> ..
 B<sub>k</sub>_ implies that the right hand side is regular-bounded, and all types that occur as subterms of the right hand side are well-bounded.
+Any self reference in a type alias, either directly or recursively via another type alias, is a compile-time error.

 Let `F<T1..Tn>` be a parameterized type where `F` denotes a declaration of the form